satya-das/cib/README.md

 *Because there is no way for C++ to be ABI compatible programmers use C for exporting APIs that can be called from across a DLL boundary.
 There are some proposals about standard C++ ABI, like [Itanium C++ ABI](http://mentorembedded.github.io/cxx-abi/), that if used by all compilers (and different versions of same compiler) and that does not change based on compiler switch, will make it possible, at-least in theory, to use C++ for exporting APIs.
 But even if that becomes reality using C++ as public header will still be a difficulty in practice.
 A C++ class definition also contains private methods and data members which a programmer may not want its client to see.
 So, a C++ programmer will have to use a design pattern like [bridge](en.wikipedia.org/wiki/Bridge_pattern) or segregation of interface and implementation as used in COM.
 CIB solves the incompatible ABI problem and still allows programmer to use C++ for exporting APIs without enforcing use of any particular design pattern or new way of writing program.
-CIB does not use low level compiler trick, it does not try to to exploit how any compiler implements C++ language feature.
+CIB does not use low level compiler trick, it does not try to exploit how any compiler implements C++ language feature.
 Basically CIB uses plain basic C/C++ to provide all its functionality.*

 ## Overview			{#Overview}
 CIB is an automated way to generate code that allows one binary component to use classes and functions defined in another binary component built using different compiler or different version of same compiler.